I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_dp2clear.md

 ## Members

-`dvFillDepth`

-Specifies the value that the driver should use to set the depth in the context's depth buffer.
-This member can be a value in the interval 0.0 to 1.0.
-The driver should convert this value to an integer using the <b>dwZBitMask</b> member of the depth buffer's <a href="..\ksmedia\ns-ksmedia-_ddpixelformat.md">DDPIXELFORMAT</a> structure.

-`dwFillColor`

-Specifies the color that the driver should clear the context's render target to.

-`dwFillStencil`

-Specifies the value that the driver should clear the context's stencil buffer to.
-This member can be an integer in the interval 0 to 2ⁿ-1, where <i>n</i> is the number of bits in the stencil buffer.

 `dwFlags`

 Specifies what buffers the driver should clear.
 This member can be a bitwise OR of the following values: